decentraland/old-documentation/_posts/development-guide/2018-01-10-remote-scene-considerations.md

 ## Preview remote scenes

+To preview a remote scene, you must run both the scene and the server it relies on.
+The server can also be run locally in the same machine as the preview.

-To preview a remote scene, you must first launch the server locally.
-Then you can run `dcl start` as you normally do with local scenes.
-You can also point multiple browser windows at the same local address to instantiate multiple users in the same scene, these will share the same scene state.
+Once the server is running, either remotely or locally, you can run `dcl start` on the scene as you normally do for local scenes.

+Once the scene preview is running, you can open multiple browser tabs pointing at the same local address.
+Each tab will instantiate a separate user in the same scene, these users will share the same scene state.

 See [preview a scene]({{ site.baseurl }}{% post_url /getting-started/2018-01-04-preview-scene %}) for more details.